 Assuming you are not a famous author, but someone which is building his reputation, the cost of failure for publishing something unsuccessful is petite.
 None expects you to be the next Dostoyevsky.

-If you don’t feel ready to create your blog, but need validation from others to know whether you are a good writer, then Quora may be a good place to start.
+If you don’t feel ready to create your blog, but need validation from others to know whether you are a good writer, then Quora may be a right place to start.
 Here you can help other people, while you refine your skills as a writer.

-Number Two: Let readers validate your content, not your Persona!
+Number Two: Let readers validate your content, not your Persona

 Once you press the button “Publish,” it isn’t anymore about yourself.
 It is about the content you created.

-When you receive negative feedbacks; when none really cares about what you wrote, that must not affect you.
+When you receive negative feedbacks; when none cares about what you wrote, that must not affect you.